 - 1. Clearing Configuration Memory

 - 2. Initialization

 - 3. Configuration

 - 4. Start-Up

-Let's have a look at each of these steps so that we may understand how the 17 configuration signals work together to program a SpartanXL device.
-Refer to the Spartan Series Data Sheet for more details.
+The following sections will explain how the 17 configuration signals work together to program a Spartan-XL device.
+Refer to the Spartan and Spartan-XL Families Field Programmable Gata Array Data Sheets for more details.

 Clearing Configuration Memory